 - 67 percent use social media platforms to get access to Brookhaven criminal claims and anticipate crimes

 - 73 percent believe monitoring helps solve investigations more quickly

 - 93 percent of police departments use Facebook and 67 percent monitor YouTube

 - Twitter usage increased to 50 percent from 29 percent in 2012

-Police officers find social media monitoring to be a useful tool in that it allows them to obtain real-time data and potentially prevent a crime before it occurs or track a suspect following criminal activity.
+Police officers and lawyers in NJ cop charged for punching woman find social media monitoring to be a useful tool in that it allows them to obtain real-time data and potentially prevent a crime before it occurs or track a suspect following criminal activity.
 Digital trails are becoming an increasingly popular way of locating individuals.
 For example, In May, a man was charged with robbing a bank in Virginia after he posted a picture on Instagram of a note he gave to a teller during the incident.